 There are a number of free puppets you can download and experiment with.
 Here is a page that lists over 35 free puppets;

 After importing a puppet, Adobe Character Animator will match your voice and mirror your head position and facial expressions.
 You can also use trigger keys to switch layers on or off and play actions.
 By hitting the record button, Character Animator records your performance until record mode is stopped.
 You can then edit the recorded data to refine the performance.

 ElectroPuppet offer a range of high end puppets that come rigged with various, expressions, outfits, props and actions.

 Check out the Adobe Character Animator Puppet Store page;

 After opening Adobe Character animator choose File > Import and locate the .puppet file you wish to use.

-First, make a backup of the .puppet file, as any changes could break the puppet.
 In Adobe Character Animator, select the puppet you wish to edit.
 Then select Edit > Edit Original.
 This will launch Photoshop or Illustrator (depending on where the puppet was created).
 After making changes, save your artwork.
 Character Animator will immediately update the puppet to reflect those changes.

 You can use our free or paid puppets for anything, providing it is NOT offensive (pornographic, racist, defamatory).
 What you cannot do, is resell our puppets (or parts of our puppets), or offer our puppets as part of a paid service.
 This means you can’t create paid work for clients using our puppets.
 If you want to create an animation for a client – just buy a puppet on the clients behalf.